-In contrast, in 1956, Metropolitan Stadium opened -- advertised as equidistant from the downtowns of both Minneapolis and St. Paul, thus appealing to both cities -- with 18,000 seats.
+In contrast, in 1956, Metropolitan Stadium opened -- advertised as being equidistant from the downtowns of both Minneapolis and St. Paul, thus appealing to both cities without slighting either -- with 18,000 seats.
 By 1960, it had been expanded to 30,000 seats, with potential for more.
 (It was 40,000 by the 1965 Pennant season and 45,914 for the Playoff season of 1970.
-But it never seated more than 48,446 for football, which, combine with Minnesota's cold weather, led to the building of the Metrodome.)
+But it never seated more than 48,446 for football, which, combined with Minnesota's cold weather, led to the building of the Metrodome.)

 A postcard of The Met

 The D.C. government, then under the control of the federal government, wouldn't build the Senators a new ballpark.
 But the federal government, through its Department of the Interior, was willing to, and did build D.C.
 Stadium, which originally seated 43,500 for baseball and would peak at 45,596.
 (The Department of the Interior still runs what's now Robert F. Kennedy Memorial Stadium.)

 But it wouldn't be ready for baseball until April 1962 (it was ready for football in October 1961), and so Griffith needed a more appropriate stadium as soon as possible.
 Minnesota had one.
 It also had a real hunger for the majors, as you'll see next.